maeager/Agilent2Dicom/README.md

  -i <inputdir> FDF source directory
  -o <outputdir> Optional destination DICOM directory.
 Default is input_dir/.dcm.
  -v             verbose output.
- -m,-p          Enable magnitude and phase subdirectory conversion.
+ -m,-p          Enable magnitude and phase sub-directory conversion.
 These flags are passed to agilent2dicom and should only be used from within fdf2dcm or with knowledge of input fdf data.
  -s <SEQ>            Sequence type (one of MULTIECHO,DIFFUSION,ASL).